 TEDxLehighRiver Studio Talks are pre-recorded, stand-alone talks that were taped in the studios of Lehigh Valley Public Media.
+Click the photo of each speaker to view the video of their talk.

 How At-Risk Youth and Rescued Animals Change Each Other's Lives